Dancaboosemc/Connect4/README.md

 ## Status
 Austin - Out due to Emergency

 Daniel - Assigned to get a blank web app functional. blocked due to inexperiance developing web applications.
+Currently seeking help from Instructor.

 ## Inspiration
 We are doing this becauuse the provided playlist creator on spotify has some flaws that could be improved upon.